chadlung/pecan/docs/source/simple_ajax.rst

 $ python setup.py develop

-For this project will need to add `jQuery <http://jquery.com/>`_ support to this project.
-To add jQuery support go into the templates folder and edit the ``layout.html`` file.
+For this project will need to add `jQuery <http://jquery.com/>`_ support.
+To add jQuery go into the templates folder and edit the ``layout.html`` file.
 Modify it so that it resembles this:

 ::